-Pragmatic language, also known as social communication, is the social use of language, or how it is used in everyday communication.
-Whereas receptive language is the understanding of language, and expressive language looks at what we express/the output of language, pragmatic language incorporates the social aspect of both types.
+Pragmatic language is the social use of language, or how it is used in everyday communication.
+Whereas receptive language is the understanding of language, and expressive language is the output of language, pragmatic language incorporates the social aspect of both types.

 Pragmatic language looks at how language is used in specific environments and across communication partners.

-Many individuals with autism or developmental disabilities may have pragmatic language deficits and would benefit from intervention to develop these skills.
-As a parent or caregiver, you may want to support your loved one’s pragmatic language development, but are not sure exactly how to do so.
-In this post, we will break down ways to support pragmatic language development including modeling and role-playing these skills.
+Many individuals with autism or developmental disabilities may have pragmatic language deficits and would benefit from intervention to develop these skills (if desired).
+As a parent or caregiver, you may want to support your loved one’s pragmatic language development but are not sure exactly how to do so.
+In this post, we will break down ways to support pragmatic language development, which includes modeling and role-playing these skills.

-Topic maintenance: If staying on topic for a conversation is a skill an individual is developing, you may ask them to say three things about a favorite game, TV show, or school day, to work on stating information about a specific topic.
+If staying on topic for a conversation is a skill an individual is developing, you may ask them to say three things about a favorite game, TV show, or school day to work on stating information about a specific topic.
 In our Best of...June post about webs, we talked about how we use webs in our sessions when working on topic maintenance.

-Model: Model, model, model!
+Model, model, model!
 Demonstrate the pragmatic language skills your loved one is developing.
 You likely do this already, but being more intentional about it can be helpful as well.
-For example, you may demonstrate whole-body listening and verbally state that you are looking at them, your hands and feet are not doing something else, and your brain is ready to listen.
-If they are working on asking on-topic questions, you may have them pick a topic and then you ask on the on-topic questions.
+For example, if they are working on asking on-topic questions, you may have them pick a topic and then you ask the on-topic questions.

 Being involved in speech and language intervention can help an individual SO much, and we hope that this post has provided more insight and direction into supporting their pragmatic language development.
-For more resources on pragmatic language, we suggest you explore our pragmatic language tag, the following YouTube video, as well as the resources listed below!
+For more resources on pragmatic language, we suggest you explore our pragmatic language tag.